Sister Cities Progam

 - Youth and education

 - Municipal and technological cooperation

-- Promote tolerance and mutual understanding among nations
+- Expanding mutual understanding among nations

-- Strengthen our economies through business alliances
+- Strengthening our economies through business alliances

 Adding New Sister Cities